What makes a good roofing job?

 Gutters channel water away from your property, helping to reduce the risk of leaks and exposure to excess moisture.
 A good job should ensure that your gutters are functioning well.
 Dripping signifies that your roofing contractor hasn’t done a high-quality job.

 Flashing materials should be new to enhance durability and longevity.
-If your flashing has been replaced with old materials, speak to your roofer.
+You must ask your roofer if they have replaced your flashing with old materials.

 Using the Wrong Nails or the Wrong Nailing Techniques

 When fixing or replacing roofs, it’s crucial to use the proper nails and implement effective techniques to secure the roofing materials.
-If the wrong nails or methods have been used, this will impact the quality of the job, and it could end up costing you money.
+If contractors use the wrong nails or methods, this will impact the quality of the job, and it could end up costing you money.